projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 # Changing the kernel arguments

-Similarly, you can fetch kernel arguments from three different locations mentioned above, but for readability and simplicty, we are only demoing with the first one (first bootable entry) here.
+Similarly, you can fetch kernel arguments from three different locations mentioned above, but for readability and simplicity, we are only demoing with the first one (first bootable entry) here.

 You have four different options of changing kernel arguments in the command.
 All of those